The main categories of business for foreign investors (including Hong Kong investors) in the Mainland include the following:

 According to the PRC SD Provisional Regulations ("SD Regulations", effective in October 1988), entities or individuals which conclude or receive the dutiable documents prescribed in the SD Regulations in the PRC are subject to SD.

 Since December 2006, The Arrangement between the Government of the People's Republic of China and Hong Kong Special Administrative Region for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income (hereinafter referred to as "PRC-Hong Kong Tax Arrangement") and its first Protocol came into effect.
-Subsequently, the two parties have agreed and signed the second protocol of PRC-Hong Kong Tax Arrangement in June 2008.
-According to PRC - Hong Kong Tax Arrangement, to enjoy preferential tax treatment of the arrangement, qualified Hong Kong tax residents, who obtained dividends, interest, royalties and/or capital gains from transfer of property from the mainland China, should apply for pre-approval with relevant mainland tax authorities for eligibility of preferential tax arrangements.
+Subsequently, the two parties then signed the Second Protocol, Third Protocol and Fourth Protocol for China-Hong Kong Taxation in June 2008, May 2010, and April 2015, respectively.
+To enjoy preferential tax treatment of the arrangement, qualified Hong Kong tax residents, who obtained dividends, interest, royalties and/or capital gains from transfer of property from the mainland China, should apply for pre-approval with relevant mainland tax authorities for eligibility of preferential tax arrangements.
 For the PRC-sourced dividend, interest, royalties and capital gains derived by Hong Kong residents but are not eligible for preferential treatment under PRC-Hong Kong Tax Arrangement, it would be subject to WHT at the standard rate of 10%.

 Applicable WHT rates under PRC-Hong Kong Tax Arrangement(Note 1)